pantheon-systems/documentation/source/content/support.md

   - Links to screenshots or screencasts of the behavior, if necessary.
 5. Click **Open Ticket**

 Once a ticket is submitted, you can view details for your support requests.
-If are you are part of an organziation, your support tickets are visible to all members except Unpriviged users.
+If are you are part of an organization, your support tickets are visible to all members except Unprivileged users.

 ## Pantheon On-Call